 Procedural semantics and the specific naming relation that one intends to use remain to be defined, where it is easy to see that the above-introduced semantics is independent of the naming mechanism.
-For approaches based upon (variants of) Resolution (like, e.g., Prolog and like many agentoriented languages such as, e.g., AgentSpeak [Rao, 1996], GOAL [Hindriks, 2009], 3APL [Dastani et al.,] and DALI [Costantini and Tocchio, 2004]) one can extend their proof procedure so as to automatically invoke rules with conclusion $solve(\uparrow A)$ and $solve_not(\uparrow A)$ whenever applicable, to validate success of subgoal A.
+For approaches based upon (variants of) Resolution (like, e.g., Prolog and like many agent-oriented languages such as, e.g., AgentSpeak [27], GOAL [28], 3APL [29] and DALI [30]) one can extend their proof procedure so as to automatically invoke rules with conclusion $solve_not(\uparrow A)$ and $solve_not(\uparrow A)$ whenever applicable, to validate success of subgoal A.